CarbonLDP/carbonldp-js-sdk/doc/README.md

 resolve()
 ```

-Resolve the pointer.
-This function throw an Error if has no been configured by another decorator.
+Resolves the pointer.
+This function throw an Error if it has no been configured by another decorator.

 ## <a name="Carbon-RDF" />Module Carbon/RDF